davidwood/cachetree/README.md

 ## Running Tests

 Cachetree tests require [Mocha](http://visionmedia.github.com/mocha/) and can be run with either `npm test` or `make test`.
-You can specify Mocha options, such as the reporter, by adding a [mocha.opts](http://visionmedia.github.com/mocha/#mocha.opts) file, which is ignored by git.
+You can specify Mocha options, such as the reporter, by adding a [mocha.opts](http://visionmedia.github.com/mocha/#mocha.opts) file, which is ignored by git, to the `test` directory.